 With an aperture of f/2, you can use the Rokinon 12mm f/2 NCS in lower light too without needing to bump up the ISO of your Sony a6000.
 Another advantage of wide angle lenses is that small movements when photographing aren’t as noticeable in the final image, meaning you can also benefit from slower shutter speeds without needing to raise the ISO.

 Sony offers several wide angle lenses, but none of them are as affordable, nor as fast as this one from Rokinon.
 Part of the price difference is admittedly due to lack of motor to power any AF, but also the cost-saving is due to the brand name itself.
 Sad but true.

 As for image quality, the Rokinon 12mm f/2 NCS really impressed me for a lens of this price.
 Images are sharp and rich in colour and contrast, with surprisingly low distortion.
 Zooming in to your images reveals just how sharp the details are resolved, particularly in the centre of the frame.

 Some photographers completely discount this lens when they read the words ‘manual focus’, but I really recommend that you give it a second thought.
 Spending almost twice the price on an alternative with AF just doesn’t make sense to me, especially when the focus on wide angle lenses like this is so forgiving… and the quality of the Rokinon 12mm f/2 NCS is so impressive.

-If you want to create images that include more of surroundings, and tell more of a story in every click, stick this wide angle number from Rokinon on the end of your Sony a6000 – you won’t be disappointed.
+If you want to create images that include more of the surroundings and tell more of a story in every click, this is my recommendation of the best lens for Sony a6000 owners who crave that wide angle look.

 Focal Length: 20mm (equivalent to 30mm)